-Born in New York City to Puerto Rican parents, Anthony D. Romero was named president of the American Civil Liberties Union (ACLU) in September 2001, just a week before the 9/11 terrorist attacks on the World Trade Center and the Pentagon.
+Born on July 9, 1965 in the Bronx, New York to Puerto Rican parents, Anthony D. Romero was named president of the American Civil Liberties Union (ACLU) in September 2001, just a week before the 9/11 terrorist attacks on the World Trade Center and the Pentagon.
 He says that “[l]eading the ACLU [is] a life’s dream and aspiration come true.”

 An attorney with a history of public-interest activism, Romero presided over the ACLU’s most successful membership drive ever, garnering some 75,000 new members during his first year at the organization’s helm.
 He is the ACLU’s sixth executive director, and the first openly gay man to fill that role.
 Prior to joining the ACLU, Romero led the Ford Foundation‘s Human Rights and International Cooperation Program, which became, under his leadership, Ford’s largest grant-making unit.
 Romero is a strong supporter of racial and ethnic preferences for minorities in business and academia, the gerrymandering of voting districts along racial lines, taxpayer-funded abortion-on-demand, expanded rights and privileges for illegal aliens, and the radical feminist and gay agendas.
 Romero was also the Ford Foundation’s Program Officer for Civil Rights and Racial Justice for nearly five years.
 Moreover, he spent two years leading a Rockefeller Foundation effort to plan future strategies in civil-rights advocacy.